ilioscio/bethanyWeb/README.md

 3. What it looks like now vs. what you expected

 ---

+## One last thing

+Because this site is on github we really *can't* lose anything, every change is saved here in the history of this project, so you really can't permanently hurt anything, you can only break things temporarily until someone goes into the history and sets it back to how it was, this is out of the scope of this help document but don't be scared to make a mistake, we can always fix it.
+When in doubt contact the original site designer and he will repair it.

 *Bethany Presbyterian Church · Ontario, Oregon*
 *Last updated: 2026*